Knowledge-Aware Procedural Text Understanding with Multi-Stage Training: Related Work

 \paragraph{Commonsense in Language Understanding}

-Incorporating commonsense knowledge to facilitate language understanding is another related line of work. \cite{yang2017leverage} infuses concepts from WordNet knowledge base with LSTM hidden states to assist information extraction. \cite{chen2018inference} proposes a knowledge-enriched co-attention model for natural language inference. \cite{lin2019kagnet} employs graph convolutional networks and path-based attention mechanism on knowledge graphs to answer commonsense-related questions. \cite{guan2019storyend} applies multi-source attention to connect hierarchical LSTMs with knowledge graphs for story ending generation. \cite{min2019knowledge} constructs relational graph using Wikipedia paragraphs to retrieve knowledge for open-domain QA. \cite{wang2020adapter} injects factual and linguistic knowledge into language models by training multiple adapters independently.
+Incorporating commonsense knowledge to facilitate language understanding is another related line of work \cite{storks2019survey, yu2020survey}.
+Yang et al. \cite{yang2017leverage} infuse concepts from WordNet knowledge base with LSTM hidden states to assist information extraction.
+Chen et al. \cite{chen2018inference} propose a knowledge-enriched co-attention model for natural language inference.
+Lin et al. \cite{lin2019kagnet} employ graph convolutional networks and path-based attention mechanism on knowledge graphs to answer commonsense-related questions.
+Guan et al. \cite{guan2019storyend} apply multi-source attention to connect hierarchical LSTMs with knowledge graphs for story ending generation.
+Min et al. \cite{min2019knowledge} construct relational graph using Wikipedia paragraphs to retrieve knowledge for open-domain QA.
+Wang et al. \cite{wang2020adapter} inject factual and linguistic knowledge into language models by training multiple adapters independently.
 Inspired by previous works, we introduce commonsense knowledge from ConceptNet \cite{speer2017conceptnet} into the procedural text understanding task, and prove that the retrieved knowledge contributes to the strong performance of our model.